ETIMC/Report/typst/sections/Discussion.typ

 Although the prototype was tested and useful feedback was collected, the evaluation methods used were, in retrospect, not optimal.
 Time constraints limited how long each participants could engage with the product, which may have influenced the quality of interview responses.
 More insightful data might have been obtained if users had been allowed to explore the product independently or with a peer in a distraction-free environment.
 Another valuable approach could have been lending the prototype to users for an extended period to observe long-term engagement, and if using the product led to participants learning a real instrument.
 However, the project's limited duration made this infeasible.

-One one the key usability goals was to ensure the product remained cost-effective (Requirement 5, @table:usabilityRequirements), therefore alternatives to Live _Suite_ edition could have been used.
+One of the key usability goals was to ensure the product remained cost-effective (Requirement 5, @table:usabilityRequirements), therefore alternatives to Live _Suite_ edition could have been used.
 Options such as GarageBand or Live _Intro_ edition, which offer sufficient functionality at a lower cost, could have been explored further.
-Moreover, integrating an internal computer and built-in speakers into the prototype, rather than relying on a MCU, the Host and a computer for full functionality, could have simplified the setup and improved portability (Requirement 2, @table:usabilityRequirements).
+Moreover, integrating an internal computer and built-in speakers into the prototype, rather than relying on an MCU, the Host and a computer for full functionality, could have simplified the setup and improved portability (Requirement 2, @table:usabilityRequirements).

 Lastly, a more robust method of securing the lid to the chassis was desired.
-Magnets were considered but proved impractical, as the were too strong and failed to stay in place with glue.
+Magnets were considered but proved impractical, as they were too strong and failed to stay in place with glue.

 /*